 Further reading and documents

-The next article in this series covers methodology and finer points and a third compares options with pre-emption agreements and conditional contracts.
+The next article in this series covers methodology and finer points when using options and a third ocompares options with pre-emption agreements and conditional contracts.